 - +49 241 80-90695

 - Send Email

 - UROP International

 - Language Skills:

 - Fluency in English

-This is a great opportunity for you to actively engage in and contribute to original research in the area of security and privacy in industrial contexts, a field that is rapidly evolving at the moment.
+What we offer: This is an excellent opportunity for you to actively engage in and contribute to original research in the area of security and privacy in industrial contexts and environments of critical infrastructures, fields that are rapidly evolving at the moment.
 RWTH Aachen University offers an excellent, interdisciplinary research environment, which stimulates cooperation between research groups inside and outside the department of computer science.
-Our group is home of a crowd of enthusiastic Bachelor, Master, and PhD students and offers an attractive work environment full of creativity.
+Our group is home to a crowd of enthusiastic Bachelor, Master, and Ph.D. students and offers an attractive work environment full of creativity.
 For the project, we will provide you with a workplace in one of our project rooms and all other necessary infrastructure.
 You will interact closely with your supervisor as well as other researchers on a daily basis.

-Your project will describe a small, independent block of research that you are responsible for, and which you will be able to undertake independently with the help of your supervisor.
-Research in our group typically consists of the design, implementation, and evaluation of communication systems.
-For this topic, you should be interested in computer networking, security, and privacy and have solid programming skills, preferably in Python, Java, and/or C/C++.
+What we expect: Your project will describe a small, independent block of research that you are responsible for and which you will be able to undertake independently with the help of your supervisor.
+Research in our group typically consists of the design, implementation, and evaluation of communication systems or performing Internet measurements and analyzing the results.
+For this topic, you should be interested in computer networking, security, and privacy and have solid programming skills, preferably in Python, Go, and/or C/C++.
 You should also have basic Linux skills.
-Knowledge on the concepts of secure communication protocols (such as TLS or IPsec), or the (Industrial) Internet of Things is a plus but not mandatory.
+Knowledge of the concepts of secure communication protocols (such as TLS or IPsec), the (Industrial) Internet of Things or power grids is a plus but not mandatory.
 You should have curiosity, an independent working method, and the willingness to bring in and discuss your own ideas and solutions.
 If you feel interested in this opportunity, we welcome you to apply!